chadhs/dotfiles/README.md

 ## more info

 for now check out the deploy.sh script and the various files; i promise it's not too exciting. ^_^

+### fun options

+create a `~/.box-name` to override the host name that is used for display purposes in zsh